VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter07.md

 SendMessage (hwndEdit, PBM_DELTAPOS, 10, 0) ;
 ```

 The above message will add 10 to the new position based on the current
 position, i.e., new position is the current position plus 10.

-***
-[Prompt] The offset of a progress bar can be set to be a negative value.
+__PROMPT__ The offset of a progress bar can be set to be a negative value.
-***

 ### Advancing Position by One Step